matt2718/colorado-qb/_pages/tournaments/nationals.md

 ### ICT and CCCT

-The [Intercollegiate Championship Tournament](https://www.naqt.com/ict/) (ICT) is written and hosted by NAQT.
+The [Intercollegiate Championship Tournament](https://www.naqt.com/ict/) (ICT) is written and organized by NAQT, and is usually hosted in Chicago.
+Like other NAQT-produced tournaments, ICT tends to contain slightly more geography and pop culture and slightly less art than the typical collegiate question set.
 Teams qualify based on their performance at one of NAQT's Sectional Championship Tournaments (SCTs).

 Community colleges can also qualify for NAQT's [Community College Championship Tournament](https://www.naqt.com/ccct/) (CCCT).

 ### ACF Nationals

-[ACF Nationals](https://acf-quizbowl.com/aboutus/) is hosted annually by ACF.
-Unlike ICT, ACF Nationals is untimed, contains no pop culture or sports, and requires teams to submit a packet.
+[ACF Nationals](https://acf-quizbowl.com/aboutus/) is organized annually by ACF and hosted at various colleges around the country.
+Unlike ICT, ACF Nationals is untimed, contains no pop culture or sports, and requires teams to submit a packet to the tournament editors.
+The tossups also tend to be slightly longer (though not necessarily harder) than those of ICT.
 Teams qualify based on their performance at the preceding ACF Regionals tournament.

 ### Chicago Open

 Although it is not technically a "collegiate" tournament, this page would be incomplete without a discussion of the Chicago Open.
-Held annually at the University of Chicago, the tournament is open to all players---college students, working adults, and even high schoolers (though the last case is rare).
+Held annually at either Northwestern or UChicago, the tournament is open to all players---college students, working adults, and even high schoolers (though the last case is rare).
 It is generally considered the most difficult tournament in all of quiz bowl.
 Any group of people may form a team, and packet submission is required.

 ## High School